wonderfan/php/mage2/read-the-code.md

 3. use the front controller to do the dispatch work;
 4. construct the response object and send it to browser.

+The main content of the ObjectManager class:

+The namespace is Magent\Framework\App
+The class name is ObjectManager and its parent class is \Magento\Framework\ObjectManager\ObjectManager